 Home Inspection Fees

-• Description: Fees for a professional inspection of the property to identify any potential issues before purchase.
+- Description: Fees for a professional inspection of the property to identify any potential issues before completing the purchase.

 Title Insurance (Owner’s Policy)

-• Description: Insurance that protects the buyer against future claims or disputes over property ownership.
+- Description: Insurance that protects the buyer against future claims or disputes over property ownership.
+With rising concerns over legal and ownership disputes, title insurance is more important than ever.

 Escrow Fees

-• Description: Fees paid to the escrow company for managing the closing process.
-Buyer and seller can sometimes split this.
+- Description: Fees paid to the escrow company for managing the closing process.
+These are often split between buyer and seller.

 Recording Fees